-- (1) Information as to the number of Common Shares beneficially owner or over which they exercise control or direction, has been furnished by the respective nominees. - (2) Member of the Audit Committee. - (3) Includes 14,636 Common Shares owned by JDL Capital Canada Ltd., a private company wholly-owned by Mr. Fostey.
+(1) Information as to the number of Common Shares beneficially owner or over which they exercise control or direction, has been furnished by the respective nominees.

+(2) Member of the Audit Committee.

 Corporate Cease Trade Orders or Bankruptcies

 To the knowledge of the Corporation no proposed director of the Corporation is, as at the date of this Circular, or has been, within the 10 years before the date of this Circular, a director, chief executive officer or chief financial officer of any issuer (including the Corporation) that was subject to a cease trade order, or similar order, or an order that denied the relevant company access to any exemption under securities legislation that was in effect for a period of more than 30 consecutive days, that was issued while the proposed director was acting in the capacity as director, chief executive officer or chief financial officer, was subject to a cease trade order, or similar order, or an order that denied the relevant company access to any exemption under securities legislation that was in effect for a period of more than 30 consecutive days, that was issued after the proposed director ceased to be a director, chief executive officer or chief financial officer and which resulted from an event that occurred while that person was acting in the capacity as director, chief executive officer or chief financial officer, is, as at the date of this Circular, or has been, within the 10 years before the date of this Circular, a director or executive officer of any issuer (including the Corporation), that while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, or has (including with respect to any personal holding companies), within the 10 years before the date of this Circular, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or become subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets.